prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 I watched the way they sailed very carefully at first in case I ever wanted to use them in a story.

+That's funny now.

-That's funny now.""I wish you wouldn't," she said.
+""I wish you wouldn't," she said.

 "I'm only talking," he said.